surveyjs/survey-creator/docs/Create-Custom-Widget.md

    */
   iconName: iconName,
   /**
-   * This function is requried if you are going to introduce a new question type
+   * This function is required if you are going to introduce a new question type
    * and register it on SurveyJS Creator toolbox.
    * It should return true, when all needed resources (javascript and css files) are loaded */